-The new Vasari Corridor: inauguration within 2022
+The new Vasari Corridor: inauguration in the first half of 2023

 A new interview with Director Eike Schmidt to discover the Prince's Way